 Imagine you are on holiday and you need to buy milk.
 Nothing fancy; just milk.
 After entering a store, you find your way to where the milk is kept.
-There are three brands and none of them are familiar.
-They also all have a same price for the size you want.
+There are three brands and none of them is familiar to you.
+They also all have the same price for the size that you want.
 Which would you buy?
 Would you like more information about these brands and what they offer?
 What if one of the brands cost more, would you want to know why?
-Or would you either dismiss it as overpriced or maybe gamble that its price reflects the quality and choose it?
+What types of product claims would sway your decision?

-This is a situation commonly faced by consumers, across most categories.
+Having to choose between similar offerings with limited information to judge which is the better option is a situation commonly faced by consumers.
 Consumers tend to have only vague impressions about most brands they buy, and even less understanding about those they don’t buy.
-Because we work with a brand and product category we can easily forget the basic information needs of consumers when considering a brand.
+Because we work with a brand and product category we can easily forget consumer’s basic information needs for making a choice.

 Give Consumers a Reason to Buy Your Brand | Product Claims